Free clinician reviewFree shippingNo charge until a provider approves

 For athletes in weight-category sports, physique sports, or any discipline where body composition matters for performance and longevity, Tesamorelin-based protocols can be useful under physician supervision.

-Tesamorelin has clinical trial evidence for specifically reducing visceral adipose tissue (VAT) — the metabolically active abdominal fat that correlates with metabolic risk and tends to be the hardest to shift through diet and training alone.
-For masters athletes, athletes coming back from injury or off-season weight gain, or athletes whose body composition has drifted in ways that are affecting their performance, Tesamorelin under a provider's care can be a meaningful tool.
+Tesamorelin has clinical trial evidence for specifically reducing visceral fat — the metabolically active abdominal fat that correlates with metabolic risk and tends to be the hardest to shift through diet and training alone.
+For masters athletes, athletes coming back from injury or off-season weight gain, or athletes whose body composition has drifted in ways that are hurting their performance, Tesamorelin under a provider's care can be a meaningful tool.

 Important context on expectations: these protocols aren't dramatic.
 An athlete who's eating badly and training poorly isn't going to transform on a peptide protocol.
 The body composition effect shows up most clearly in athletes who already have their training and nutrition in a reasonable place and are looking for an additional lever — not in athletes who are using the peptide as a shortcut.

-Tesamorelin is also not appropriate for every athlete.
+Tesamorelin also isn't appropriate for every athlete.
 Patients with active or recent cancer history, pregnancy, uncontrolled diabetes, or certain other conditions are contraindicated.
-Your provider decides whether it's appropriate for you based on your history, labs, and goals.
+Your provider decides whether it's appropriate based on your history, labs, and goals.

 Performance enhancement involves using a substance to push the body beyond its natural capabilities — to build more muscle than natural hormonal levels would support, or to maintain training loads that would otherwise be unsustainable.